HBL Power Systems Ltd Directors Report.

-Mr. Ajay Bhaskar Limaye retires by rotation and is eligible for re-appointment.
-Your board recommends for his reappointment.
+Mr. Ajay Bhaskar Limaye (DIN 02762738) retires by rotation and is eligible for re-appointment.
+Your Board recommends his reappointment.

 Number of meetings of the board

-Five meetings of the board were held during the year.
-For details of the meetings of the board, please refer to the corporate governance report, which forms part of this report.
+Four meetings of the board were held during the year.
+For details of the meetings of the board, please refer to the Corporate Governance Report, which forms part of this report.

-During the year under review as per the guidance note on board evaluation issued by Securities and Exchange Board of India, vide its circular dated 5th January 2017 pursuant to the provisions of the Companies Act and the corporate governance requirements prescribed by SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015, the board has carried out an annual evaluation of its own performance and that of its committees as well as performance of all the directors individually.
-Feedback was sought by way of a structured questionnaire covering various aspects of the boards functioning such as adequacy of the composition of the board and effectiveness of its committees, execution and performance of specific duties, governance, meaningful and constructive contribution and inputs in meetings etc. Evaluation was carried out based on responses received from the directors.
-A separate meeting of the independent directors also was held where in performance of nonindependent directors, performance of the board as a whole and performance of the chairman and managing director was evaluated.
-The directors expressed their satisfaction with the evaluation process.
+Pursuant to the provisions of the Companies Act, 2013 and the Corporate Governance requirements prescribed by SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015, the Board has carried out an annual evaluation of its own performance and that of its Committees as well as performance of all the Directors individually during the year.
+Feedback was sought by way of a structured questionnaire covering various aspects of the Boards functioning such as adequacy of the composition of the Board and effectiveness of its Committees, execution and performance of specific duties, governance, meaningful and constructive contribution and inputs in meetings etc. Evaluation was carried out based on responses received from the Directors.
+A separate meeting of the Independent Directors also was held where in performance of non-Independent Directors, performance of the board as a whole and performance of the Chairman and Managing Director was evaluated.
+The Directors expressed their satisfaction with the evaluation process.

-The details pertaining to composition of audit committee are included in the report on corporate governance, which forms part of this report.
-The board of directors has accepted all the recommendations of the audit committee placed at respective meetings.
+The details pertaining to composition of Audit Committee are included in the Report on Corporate Governance, which forms part of this report.
+Powers and role of the Audit Committee are included in Corporate Governance Report.
+The Board of Directors has accepted all the recommendations of the Audit Committee placed at respective meetings.

 Particulars of loans, guarantees and investments